It is a laboratory technique routinely used in microbiological studies of bacteria.

 If the results of your gram stain are negative, it means that no bacteria were found in your sample.
 If they are positive, it means that there were bacteria present.

-Due to the staining technique used, gram-positive bacteria will appear purple under the microscope and gram-negative bacteria will appear pink.
-The shape, size and number of bacteria present will also provide information about your infection.
+Due to the staining technique, gram-positive bacteria will appear purple under the microscope, and gram-negative bacteria will appear pink.
+The shape, size, and number of bacteria present will also provide information about your infection.

 What are the risks?

-There are no known risks associated with performing a Gram stain on a sample of urine, feces or mucus.
+There are no known risks associated with performing a Gram stain on a urine sample, feces, or mucus.

-If your doctor orders a Gram stain on a sample of blood or tissue, collecting the sample carries some risks.
-For example, you may experience bruising, bleeding or infection as a result of a blood draw.
+If your doctor orders a Gram stain on a blood or tissue sample, collecting the sample carries some risks.
+For example, you may experience bruising, bleeding, or infection due to a blood draw.